 • People's Guide: A Series

 The Blum Center believes that ensuring that information on key public issues and policies is accessible, digestible and inclusive of different viewpoints is a key condition for ensuring a healthy democracy.
 Our team, in consultation with community partners, will select a complex public issue or policy to break down each year to foster a broad and publicly engaged debate and collective effort to work towards a more just future.
-Following the first The People's Guide - A Series project on the Green New Deal, a new series-in-progress is underway:
+Following the first project on the Green New Deal, a the latest in the People's Guide series has just been completed:

 • Pop-Up Discussions